opendatacube/datacube-ows/docs/cfg_layers.rst

 Native Resolution (native_resolution)
 +++++++++++++++++++++++++++++++++++++

+In many cases, OWS can determine the native resolution directly from the ODC metadata.
+In such cases the native_resolution need not be explicitly provided (and indeed, will be ignored if it is.)

-The native_resolution is required for WCS-enabled layers.
+A native_resolution is required for WCS-enabled layers where is cannot be determined from ODC metadata.
 It is the number of native CRS units (e.g. degrees, metres) per pixel in the horizontal and vertical directions.